 In the world of photography, Leica is a living legend.
 The brand has already completed a 100 years, crafting the cameras that have been put to use by some of the greatest photographers of the world and is continued to be used by professionals even today for producing brilliant photography.
 The brand ventured to open its first store in India this year and with its arrival it promised to bring along the old world charm and romanticism of photography by conducting events with some of the biggest names in the field.
-The first event, of many to come, is Nick Ut: My Story, a conversation with one of the most prominent photographers of the world with the brand ambassador of Leica Camera India, Rohit Chawla.
-With the upcoming event, we had a chance to interview Rohit, a pioneer in the field of Portraiture photography.
+The first event, of many to come, was Nick Ut: My Story, a conversation with one of the most prominent photographers of the world with the brand ambassador of Leica Camera India, Rohit Chawla.
+We had a chance to interview Rohit, a pioneer in the field of Portraiture photography.

 How was a collaboration between you and Leica conceived?

-Well, i use the Leica camera, so when they chose to come to India they decided that they wanted to partner with certain people in this country from different streams.
+Well, I use the Leica camera, so when they chose to come to India they decided that they wanted to partner with certain people in this country from different streams.
 So, in terms of portraits they chose me.
 So, they have something called the Leica Academy wherein the idea is to create awareness and to host a series of workshops on Leica called Leica Labs with different photographers across the country on certain aspects of photography.
 Leica stands for the classic, the purist version of photography, so I think, despite of the fact that we are inundated by a lot of imagery, some of it is completely obtuse and ridiculous put mildly.
 So, there is a need to go back to the basics and in a way to go back to the roots of photography and Leica is the platform that is sort of going to help us do that.

 Well its going to be different photographers from different genres of photography.
 If I was to do photojournalism I would always go to Raghu Rai, but If I was doing something like Interior, I would do Bharat Ramamrutham.
 So, the idea is to bring a different person and that each person has a different body of work which gives the person a certain stature in the photography world.
 And it will not be just limited to Indian masters, there are enough photographers that come to India or Leica will bring to India who will share their stories and their version of how they make their stories .
 So, we won’t be limited to one kind of photography, it will different fields, it could be fashion, it could be wildlife, it could be sport, so different aspects of photography.